benchristel/audition/README.md

 ## Lexicon

-The lexicon is formatted as a CSV file, which must have a header row and at least three columns with the headers `gloss`, `translation`, and `generator`.
+The `lexicon.csv` file must have a header row, and at least three columns with the headers `id`, `translation`, and `generator`.
 It can include whatever other columns you like.
+Each row of `lexicon.csv` contains information about a _lexeme_ in your language.

-The `gloss` column should contain a unique, mnemonic identifier for each word in the lexicon.
+The `id` column should contain a unique, mnemonic identifier for the lexeme.
-A gloss is usually an English word, perhaps with some modifications (like an `_n` suffix to disambiguate a noun from a verb with the same spelling) or a linguistic abbreviation, like `DEF` for "definite article".
-Glosses are used in `.au` files to identify words to be translated.
-Glosses must contain only alphanumeric characters and `_` (underscore).
+A lexeme ID is usually an English word, perhaps with some modifications (like an `_n` suffix to disambiguate a noun from a verb with the same spelling) or a linguistic abbreviation, like `DEF` for "definite article".
+IDs are used in `.au` files to identify words to be translated.
+IDs must contain only alphanumeric characters and `_` (underscore).

 The `translation` column should contain a _translation_ for each gloss, which describes how it should be translated into your conlang.
 The [PegJS](https://pegjs.org/online) syntax of a translation is: